F74039017/pd2-2048/README.md

 ===========================
 The program is Qt Gui Application<br />
 There are three modes you can choose in menu.<br />
-Rank won't evaporate after the program terminated.
+Rank won't evaporate after the program terminated. <br />
+(You can change it during game too, but the current score will be discarded.)<br />
 If you need to clear it, please delete the user.db file in same directory<br />

+More detail for this project, please click [here](https://terry-alu.hackpad.com/Qt-2048-dbH365v7CAG)

 Environment
 --------------------------